sarthakj2109/BloodBankMgmtApp/README.md

 NOTE:

-The BloodBank.pptx powerpoint presentation conatins useful information such as the class diagrams, use cases, database design and flow diagram.
+The BLOOD BANK APP.pptx powerpoint presentation conatins useful information such as the class diagrams, use cases, database design and flow diagram.